yeefantan/ResNet-101T-for-HCR/README.md

 !["alt_text"](https://github.com/yeefantan/ResNet-101T-for-HCR/blob/main/figures/architecture.png "Architecture")
 **Figure 1.** Proposed pipeline architecture

 We have uploaded the notebooks of the experimental studies setup for data pre-processing (noise processing, line removal, data augmentation, etc), YOLO-v5 for text localization, ResNet-101T for text transcription, and NER for context recognition in the directory of "pipeline".
 However, some changes would be necessary to re-use the code, (e.g. the data location).
+For OCR, we used Tesseract [1], a well-built model for printed/optical characters recognition.
 The folder "utils" contains the necessary functions, such as loading the data.

-A side note: To use YOLO-v5, you must first label the data accordingly.
-The tool that we have used is LabelImg [2].
+A side note: To use YOLO-v5 [2], you must first label the data accordingly.
+The tool that we have used is LabelImg [3].
 A sample annotated image is as below.

 !["alt_text"](https://github.com/yeefantan/ResNet-101T-for-HCR/blob/main/figures/sample_annotated_image.png "Sample")